Learn How to Auto-Grade

 The basic building blocks of unit testing are test cases — single scenarios that must be set up and checked for correctness.

-subclass will simply implement a test method (i.e. a method whose name starts with test
+The simplest subclass will simply implement a test method (i.e. a method whose name starts with test

 ) in order to perform specific testing code: